hyperz111/acode-plugin-docs/docs/getting-started/create-plugin.md

 1. **Bundle for production:**

-   - Use `build-release` command to create a production build. which will be lower in size
+   - Use `build` command to create a production build. which will be lower in size

    ::: code-group

     ```sh [npm]
-    $ npm run build-release
+    $ npm run build
     ```

     ```sh [pnpm]
-    $ pnpm build-release
+    $ pnpm build
     ```

     ```sh [yarn]
-    $ yarn build-release
+    $ yarn build
     ```

     ```sh [bun]
-    $ bun run build-release
+    $ bun run build
     ```

 2. **Publish:**

-   - Publish your release build on [Acode's](https://acode.foxdebug.com) official website, making your plugin accessible to the broader community.
+   - Publish your release build on [Acode's](https://acode.app) official website, making your plugin accessible to the broader community.

    - Tutorial for publishing a plugin : [Youtube](https://youtube.com/shorts/cxF2pxyN1HM?si=kQ5_BRtIO2RU-zhb)